ahmedhshahin/CenTime/readme.md

 ### Usage

-We assume that the code is exceuted from the root directory of the repository.
+We assume that the code is executed from the root directory of the repository.

 #### Dataset Class